What To Expect

-- Guests are required to wear masks in all public areas unless they are seated at a dining table.
+- Guests are required to wear masks in all public areas unless they are seated at a dining table eating or drinking.

-- Guests must use a hand sanitation station before entering restaurants.
+- Guests must use a hand sanitation station before entering any outlet.

 - Plexiglass barriers will be used to separate staff and guests at multiple touchpoints throughout the resort.

 - The chairlift will load family units/groups that are together, or with only one or two people if they are not in a group together.
 Guests will be guided to stand at distanced space intervals as they wait for their ride.